What foods do I offer my child to eat?

 - Grated or small cubes of cheese with whole grain crackers

-- A small whole grain muffin with fresh fruit and grated cheese
+- A small whole grain muffin with fresh fruit

 - Whole grain pita bread triangles and bean dip